[Toy Review] Lovense Lush 4

 [Toy Review] BeYourLover Fatima

 What’s the most annoying thing about duo vibrators like rabbits?
 If you’re anything like me, you probably answered something like “they treat clitoral stimulation as an afterthought” or “the internal and external arms hardly ever work well together.”
 But what if a toy existed where you could detach the internal and external stimulators, using them separately or together?
-Enter the BeYourLover Fatima, which was sent to me this week by Juliet Toys.
+Enter the BeYourLover Fatima, which Juliet Toys sent me to test and review.

 2-in-1 Duo Vibrator: What is the BeYourLover Fatima?